Chousei coal mine skeletal remains salvage project

 Removal of obstacles inside the Offshore pier

-We have set the date for our next exploration in mid-June and have decided to remove the obstacles inside the Offshore pier before then.
+I and civil group have set the date for my next exploration in mid-June and have decided to remove the obstacles inside the Offshore pier before then.

-As mentioned previously, steel pipes and wood are piled up inside the peya, blocking the way forward.
+As mentioned previously, steel pipes and wood are piled up inside the Pier, blocking the way forward.

 However, it is expected that there is a path leading to the tunnel at the bottom of the pier (on the map, it was thought that the old tunnel along the main tunnel could be accessed from the Pier), and it was considered that removing those obstacles would allow access to the tunnel.